-In this step we will install the Waypoint server onto Nomad.
+Install the Waypoint server to Docker Desktop on your computer.
 This allows you to view the user interface, collaborate on deployments, and more.

 One of the functions of install is that it creates a context automatically that points to the newly created server with authentication.
 This is how Waypoint knows the address of the server when you run later Waypoint commands.

 »About the Server Workflow